 Below is the complete list of supplements that Persona Nutrition recommended I take:

-Just the Basics: Recommended to cover nutrition gaps ($15.68)
+The Essentials: Recommended to cover nutrition gaps ($15.68)

 - Foundation Multi: Fills nutrient gaps, supports overall health.

 - Omega 3: Supports brain and heart health and healthy inflammatory responses.

 Hair Skin and Nails Formula: Recommended to promote growth and maintenance ($14.84)